guillaume-gagnaire/http-doc/README.md

 ## OpenAPI Schemas

 Input data and returned data filtering works with OpenAPI Schemas, stored where you want on your project folder in `JSON` format.
-References are relative to index script location.
+References are relative to the provided schemas folder when initializing API.

 Example :